lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

     }
 }
 ```

-Via `currentState()` helper method, Kalix gives us access to the last state. <br>
+Via the `currentState()` helper method, Kalix gives us access to the current state.

-Kalix ensures that each command handler endpoint, on a level of one instance if Kalix Entity, is called in sequence, ensuring sequential and constant way of changing state. <br>
+Kalix ensures that each command handler endpoint, on a level of one instance of a Kalix Entity, is called in sequence, ensuring a sequential and consistent way of changing state.

 `ShowCreated` event handler implementation:
 ```java
 @EventHandler